Dedra Buchwald

 Dedra S. Buchwald is an American epidemiologist.
-She is a full professor at the Washington State University and director of their Initiative for Research and Education to Advance Community Health.
+She is a retired professor at the University of Washington.

 Early life and education

 Buchwald was born near Detroit, Michigan, to two German immigrants.
 As a teenager, she co-established a "Free School" which aimed at providing school-aged children with an alternative learning system.
 Upon graduating from high school, Buchwald completed her Bachelor of Science degree in neurobiology and her medical degree from the University of California, San Diego.
 She then completed her internship and residency at the North Carolina Memorial Hospital and Duke University Medical Center.
 Following this, Buchwald became a Henry J. Kaiser Fellow in general internal medicine at Harvard Medical School and Brigham and Women's Hospital.

 Career

 University of Washington

 Following her fellowship, Buchwald joined the faculty of the University of Washington School of Medicine (UW) and School of Public Health for 29 years.
 During her tenure, she directed and cared for patients in the International Clinic and created Partnerships for Native Health.
 As the director of this program, Buchwald helped conduct one of the largest alcohol addiction-treatment trials among American Indian and Alaska Native adults titled the HONOR Project (Helping Our Natives' Ongoing Recovery).
 She also oversaw the Regional Native American Community Networks Program to address cancer-related disparities among American Indians and Alaska Natives.
 Beyond this, Buchwald also directed the Chronic Fatigue Syndrome Cooperative Research Center where she conducted studies with twins using the Department of Licensing identification system.